-Offering Sound Legal Guidance & Counsel
+Offering Sound Legal Guidance & Counsel For Tampa Florida Citizens

-Grounds for a Florida Divorce
+Grounds for a Divorce in Florida

 The spouse who files the petition for divorce will allege that the marriage is irretrievably broken, but the spouse who responds can deny this claim.
-In response, the court may order counseling or allow some time (up to 3 months) for a reconciliation.
+In response, the Tampa family court may order counseling or allow some time (up to 3 months) for a reconciliation.

-Devolder Law Firm works with counselors and related businesses to allow for the possibility of reconciliation, and to minimize any period of tumultuous indecision.
-We never feel disappointed when a client decides not to move forward with a divorce case — we strive to give our clients the information they need to make the best decision for themselves and their family and then we support them throughout the entire process, no matter what they ultimately decide.
-If divorce turns out to be the answer, we protect our client and their interests with great care.
+Devolder Law Firm works with counselors and related businesses to allow for the possibility of reconciliation and to minimize any period of tumultuous indecision.
+Our divorce attorneys never feel disappointed when a client decides not to move forward with a divorce case — any Tampa divorce lawyer from our family law firm will strive to give our clients in the Tampa Bay area the information they need to make the best decision for themselves and their families.

-The Divorce Process
+The Divorce Process in Tampa

-The standard process to get divorced begins when one spouse files a petition for dissolution of marriage.
-In this document, the petitioner alleges that the marriage is irretrievably broken and sets out what they want from the court.
-The other spouse — who is called the respondent — must file an answer within 20 days of being served.
+The standard legal process to get divorced in Tampa, Florida, begins when one spouse files a petition for dissolution of marriage.
+In this document, the petitioner alleges that the marriage is irretrievably broken and sets out what they want from the family court in FL.
+The other spouse — the respondent — must file an answer within 20 days of being served.

 Additionally, either party must reside in Florida for the 6 months leading up to the filing of the petition.

-If you leave the state, Florida remains your residence as long as you intended to return here and, despite a temporary absence, you had no present purpose to leave the state permanently (this means that even if you travel up North every year for three months, Florida remains your state of residence — assuming you always return to your home here afterward).
+If you leave the state, Florida remains your residence as long as you intended to return here and, despite a temporary absence, you had no present purpose of leaving the state permanently (this means that even if you travel up North every year for three months, Florida remains your state of residence — assuming you always return to your home here afterward).

 Neither the parties involved, nor the court, can waive any of these divorce requirements.

-Whether you are considering filing a petition or you have been served with divorce papers, Devolder Law Firm’s Tampa divorce lawyers can help you understand your legal rights and assist you in choosing the best timeframe and method for moving forward.
+Whether you are considering filing a petition or have been served with divorce papers, a Tampa divorce lawyer from Devolder Law Firm can help you understand your legal rights and assist you in choosing the best timeframe and method for moving forward.

 Our firm acknowledges clients concerns about paying for an attorney.
 We keep hourly fees reasonable for the average suburban family.